costantinoai/chess-expertise-2025/README.md

 # Do not edit BIDS_ROOT directly — it is derived from the external root
 ```

-Note: do not rely on environment variables or implicit defaults.
-All paths are explicit and validated at runtime.

-Default for this repo: `_EXTERNAL_DATA_ROOT` is already set to `/media/costantino_ai/eik-T9/manuscript-data`.
-If your data lives elsewhere, update this path.

 ## Expected Inputs

-The repository expects the following files and layout under `_EXTERNAL_DATA_ROOT` (current default: `/media/costantino_ai/eik-T9/manuscript-data`).
+The repository expects the following files and layout under `_EXTERNAL_DATA_ROOT`.
 Adjust the root path in `common/constants.py` if your data lives elsewhere.

 Top level
 ```